-These dairy free mashed potatoes are made without milk, without butter, without cream, and without cheese.
+These dairy free mashed potatoes are made without milk and without butter.
 However, they are still creamy and can be made ahead of time thanks to a secrete ingredient.

-Mashed potatoes are a classic American side dish.
+Mashed potatoes are a classic American side dish that is served along side anything from steak or fried chicken.

 While rice was imported into Europe since ancient times, brought from Asia by returning soldiers from Alexander the Great’s military and later imported from Egypt.